 On the day I took this photo I was testing the brand new Canon 70-200 mm telephoto lens.
-This photos is another demonstration on how the focal length changes the perspective in our photographs.
-Because I was shooting with the long focal length of 109mm on cropped sensor (equivalent of 170mm on full frame) the 1.5 km wide Saint Lawrence river looks like a narrow stream.
+This photo is another demonstration on how the focal length changes the perspective in our photographs.
+Because I was shooting with the long focal length of 109mm on a cropped sensor ( the equivalent of 170mm on full frame) the 1.5 km wide Saint Lawrence river looks like a narrow stream.

 Shooting & Processing

 I took 3 bracketed shots on a tripod (-1, 0, +1).
 To edit the final photo, I only used one exposure.
 The HDR technique was not necessary because the light was not very dynamic.
 I used Lightroom Preset Based Workflow where I applied various Lightroom presets to the image and selected the best looking version.
 I Preset used: End of Summer from Landscape Collection.

 Bracketing: 3 shots ( -1; 0, +1 )

 Tripod: FEISOL Tournament CT-3442 – Check my FEISOL Tournament CT-3442 Review.